It was launched in 1963 by Arthur Koepp.

-Once upon a time (or 1972), there was a museum on U.S. Hwy.
-190 just north of Mandeville, near where Troop L of the Louisiana State Police has its headquarters building.
-However, the St. Tammany Museum was in the way of highway improvements (namely the four-laning and new service roads of U.S. 190), so it was earmarked for destruction.
+However, in 1972, only nine years after it opened, the St. Tammany Museum was found to be in the way of highway improvements (namely the four-laning and new service roads of U.S. 190), so it was earmarked for destruction.
 I was one of the last people to go through the museum before it was dismantled, the exhibits taken away and the building torn down.
 I don't know what happened to all of its exhibits, but I hope they are still around and being cared for by someone.
+Arthur Koepp, the founder of the museum, had died in 1971.

 SUNDAY JUNE 11, 1972